 Surely, for many years this has been an enormously fruitful theoretical idea mainly, with significant spin-offs in various aspects of quantum physics.
 It was rather recently when protagonists set out to actually build such devices on a medium scale.
 The last years have seen the development of trapped ion systems up to 50 ions.
 Companies such as IBM, Google, and Rigetti moved on to present data of 53 qubit machines, with larger ones already being developed.
-Such a device has already shown a "quantum computational advantage" of quantum computers of classical supercomputers, resorting to rigorous statements in computational complexity.
-These problems are still paradigmatic and of little practical use.
-But there is an enormous interest in trying to find out what near-term quantum computers can computationally achieve and what they are good for, e.g., in notions of quantum machine learning.
+Such a device has arguably already shown a "quantum computational advantage" of quantum computers of classical supercomputers, resorting to rigorous statements in computational complexity.
+These problems are still paradigmatic and of little practical use, to say the least.
+But there is an enormous interest in trying to find out what near-term quantum computers can computationally achieve and what they are good for, e.g., in notions of quantum machine learning or with applications in quantum chemistry.
 The key challenge here is to deal with imperfections and errors, which points into the direction that some notion of quantum error correction will be required.